wmhilton-stoplight/platform-docs/7.-projects/working-with-files.md

 ### Article
 Provide a short title and a tag to group similar articles together.

+### Stoplight Config
+Used to control file locations and exclude locations from being analyzed by Stoplight.
+See [Configure Projects](../2.-workspaces/c.config.md).

 ### Image
 If your project is connected to a public Git repository, use the **Import File** option to add images.
-Otherwise, drag-and-drop images onto Markdown files to add them to Stoplight.
+Otherwise, drag images onto Markdown files to add them to Stoplight.
 See [adding images](../4.-documentation/f.adding-images.md) for details.

-### Stoplight Config
-Used to control file locations and exclude locations from being analyzed by Stoplight.
-See [Configure Projects](../2.-workspaces/c.config.md).

 ### Table of Contents
-Used to configure the project sidebar.
+Use to configure the project sidebar.
 See [Project Sidebar](../4.-documentation/Sidebar/a.customize-sidebar.md).

 ### File
 Adds a generic file to the tree.
-Unsupported file types will not be rendered in published documentation, but you can add information that may be useful to your project.
+Unsupported file types won't be rendered in published documentation, but you can add information that may be useful to your project.

-### Folder
+### Directory
 Adds a folder that you can use to organize content.
 This is especially useful for documentation files.
 Keep in mind that if you want to use a custom folder structure, you must use a [project configuration file](../2.-workspaces/c.config.md).

+### Import Style Guide
+Use to add a Spectral ruleset to an API project.
+This action replaces all local rules, targets, and custom functions in an API project.
+It doesn't impact rules, targets, and functions that are inherited from an enabled style guide.
+See the [Style Guides documentation](../2a.-style-guides/a.style-guide-projects.md) for more information.

 ### Import File
 Use to add images and other files.
 Files are automatically organized by type.
 For example, Markdown files are automatically added to the `Docs` directory; image files are automatically added to the `assets` folder.